TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 Provided mashling-gateway-consul.json includes three triggers or services running on different ports.
 Options '-a' and '-r' is used to register and de-register.
 Both are mutually exclusive.

-Register gateway app into consul
+Register gateway app into consul:
 ```
 mashling publish -consul -a -f mashling-gateway-consul.json -t b1gs33cr3t -h 127.0.0.1:8500
 ```